-Now, it’s years later, other states got the same idea, and Atlantic City casinos are going like flies.
-In the words of the Washington Post reporting the imminent closure of the Trump Plaza:
+Now, it’s years later, other states got the same idea, and Atlantic City casinos are going following the report of the imminent closure of the Trump Plaza:

 In addition to Trump Plaza, two other hotels are expected to close in the near future: Revel, the highly-touted $2.4 billion resort that opened in 2012 with dreams of providing a different Atlantic City experience, says it could close by August if it can’t find a buyer.
 The Showboat Casino Hotel will also close in August, according to Caesars Entertainment.
 Mark Berman, Trump Plaza Is Closing.
 This Is Just the Latest Sign of Atlantic City’s Dramatuic Decline, Washington Post, July 14, 2014.
 Click here http://www.washingtonpost.com/news/post-nation/wp/2014/07/14/trump-plaza-is-closing-this-is-just-the-latest-sign-of-atlantic-citys-dramatic-decline/?hpid=z3